sarusso/Timeseria-notebooks/README.md

 You can also run them interactively using the Timeseria Docker container:

-    docker run -it -p8888:8888 -v$PWD/notebooks:/notebooks sarusso/timeseria:v2.0.0
+    docker run -it -p8888:8888 -v$PWD/notebooks:/notebooks sarusso/timeseria:v2.2.0

 Or, you can install Timeseria (`pip install timeseria`) and run them within your own environment.
-In this case please ensure Timeseria is version 2.
+In this case please ensure Timeseria >= v2.2.